The skyline of Kraków on a scrisp January afternoon

 View over Kraków on a fresh January day

 I have been taking photos ever since my uncle and aunt inspired me to buy my first DSL at the age of 16.
 I was born in Holland, moved to the eastern part of the Netherlands, immigrated to Sweden.
 Here I wrote a travel guide book as thick as a brick about my new home country, was a news and radio correspondent and was a teacher in Swedish schools.
 15 years after settling in the land of the Vikings, I popped over to the southern side of the Baltic Sea, and found my third home in Kraków, Poland.
 The third time's the charm.
-Europe still has much to offer, including cool industrial heritage in the Dutch town of Eindhoven.
-Strijp-S is where Philips was big once.
-The former "forbidden city" is now accessible to all, showing off its industrial heritage while playing it cool.

 Marcel Burger

-Kraków, 4 June 2025
+Kraków, 6 August 2025

 What will be your next destination in Europe?